Eva, Alabama: Geography

-Eva is located in southeastern Morgan County at (34.325209, -86.747722).
+Eva is located in southeastern Morgan County.
 Its southern border touches the border with Cullman County.
 It is 15 mi southeast of Hartselle and 28 mi south-southeast of Decatur, the Morgan county seat.
 Cullman is 13 mi to the southwest, and Arab is 18 mi to the east.

 According to the U.S. Census Bureau, the town of Eva has a total area of 4.3 sqmi, of which 0.03 sqmi, or 0.74%, are water.
 The town center, at an elevation of 1105 ft above sea level, is just north of the Tennessee Valley Divide.
 The town drains west toward Flint Creek and east toward Cotaco Creek, both of which are north-flowing tributaries of the Tennessee River.
 The southernmost parts of town drain south to Eightmile Creek, a tributary of the Broglen River and part of the Mulberry Fork of the Black Warrior River watershed.